Debts and Creditors

 You must publish the Notice once a week for three weeks in a row in a newspaper commonly read in the judicial district in which you filed the probate.
 It is a good idea to publish the Notice as soon as possible because you cannot be closed until at least six months after the first date of publication.
 You may pay for the publication from estate funds.
 Keep the receipt for later accounting.

 After you publish the Notice, the newspaper will send you a document that lists the dates on which the Notice appeared in the newspaper.
-File with the court as proof of publication:
+File the document with the court as proof of publication using:

 Affidavit of Publication, P-342